the-shadow-0/XSS_hunter/README.md

     ⚠️ Disclaimer: Use only on targets you own or have explicit permission to test.

-❤️ Made with love for the community by the-shadow-0
+                                                ❤️ Crafted with passion for the security community by the-shadow-0